 Canadian Mortgage Trends explains the interest rate differential (IRD) penalty that you have to pay when you break a mortgage.
 The principal behind IRDs is sound in that it compensates the bank for losses on a profitable mortgage.
 You get the benefit if you lock in and rates go up.
 The bank should benefit if you lock in and rates go down.
 The problem is the games that banks play with the “comparison rate” that is used to calculate the amount of the IRD.
 You could also make a case for taking into account mortgage provisions that allow you to increase payments or make lump sum payments once per year.

 Money Smarts explains why Canadians aren’t actually withdrawing money from their RRSPs at an alarming rate.
 Some scary statistics can be explained by the distinction between RRSPs and RRIFs.

-Larry MacDonald quotes a number of investing luminaries who say that Japan looks like a good place to invest right now.
+Larry MacDonald (this web page has disappeared) quotes a number of investing luminaries who say that Japan looks like a good place to invest right now.

 Preet Banerjee looks at some of the proposed federal budget provisions, but warns that we shouldn’t be looking to the government to bail us out of our personal spending problems.

 Big Cajun Man isn’t too happy with Pay Day Loan companies.